RomayLala/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 This code prints all possible different combinations of two digits.
 This code checks for lowercase character.
 This code prints a string in uppercase followed by a new line.
+This code prints the last digit of a number.